Would you like to detect whether a user has pressed "Enter Key" using jQuery?

 Try this small enter key jquery plugin in your projects

-A SaaS, plugin, web app, or digital product can continue bringing in customers long after it's launched.
+A simple SaaS, plugin, web app, or digital product can keep bringing in customers and revenue month after month.

 Learn How To Build Monthly Income →